shines-lab/shines-lab.github.io/_news/announcement_2.md

 ---
 layout: post
-title: We have regular openings for undegrad and graduate students.
+title: We have regular openings for undergrad and graduate students.
 Interested candidates are welcome to contact Dr.Lin with your CV and transcripts.

 date: 2020-03-31 16:11:00-0400
 inline: false